This policy applies to: All Staff

-The University expects employees to be at work as scheduled and to avoid unscheduled absences whenever possible.
-In an effort to provide advice to supervisors regarding absenteeism and to balance the staff member’s paid leave protection against the University’s right to a reasonable standard of attendance, the following guidelines are provided.
+The University expects employees to be at work as scheduled and to avoid unapproved absences whenever possible.
+In an effort to provide advice to supervisors regarding absenteeism and to balance the staff member’s paid and unpaid leave protection against the University’s right to a reasonable standard of attendance, the following guidelines are provided.

 A. Supervisor’s Responsibility

 - Climate: Establish a favorable climate for good attendance.
 The key to the development of a favorable climate is in staff members’ understanding of why good attendance is important, that is, the ways in which absenteeism interferes with workflow and unfairly imposes on others.
 Generally, the supervisor who successfully conveys to each staff member that his/her work is important and appreciated contributes to motivating good attendance.

 - Records: Ensure that all time worked for hourly employees are recorded in HRMS as well as all non-productive time (i.e. sick time, vacation, FMLA, etc.) for all exempt and non-exempt employees.
 Establish a system for tracking attendance to maintain awareness of attendance patterns.
 A simple chart, available from Human Resources, can be used to track attendance/absences for each employee.
 The data should be maintained consistently and accurately.
 This will enable the supervisor to work with the staff member as soon as problematic attendance is identified.
 NOTE: The attendance chart should be shared only with the employee whose attendance is problematic.